Using Dev

 Use Hadoop dfs command

-The dfs command executes the file system shell.
+The dfs command runs the file system shell.
 The file system shell includes various shells and similar commands that directly interact with other file systems supported by Hadoop such as HDFS, local FS, WebHDFS, S3 FS, and so on.

 [test01@shell-0.dev.test01.kr.ch.naverncp.com ~][df]$ hadoop fs -ls